 Medically reviewed by Dr Chaminda Goonetilleke, 31st Dec.
 2021

-Symptoms of hamstring tendon rupture
+Symptoms of hamstring tendon strain

-It is possible for these tendons to be torn during an explosive movement or kicking action, in particular, the biceps femoris tendon or the semitendinosus tendon.
-When sprinting at high speed, a great deal of force is put through the hamstring muscles as they work hard to slow down the lower as it comes through and strike the ground.
+It is possible to tear the tendons during explosive movements or kicking.
+In particular, the biceps femoris tendon or the semitendinosus tendon.
+A great deal of force passes through the hamstring muscles when sprinting.
+This is because they work hard to slow down the lower leg as it comes through and strikes the ground.

-Treatment of hamstring tendon ruptures
+Treatment of hamstring tendon strains

 What can the athlete do?

 This is usually 24 to 48 hours depending on how bad the injury is.
 Do not apply ice or a gel ice pack directly to the skin but wrap in a wet tea towel.
 Even better is to use a commercially available cold therapy and a compression wrap.

-If the injury is to the semitendinosus on the inside back of the knee then it is likely this will be treated conservatively, meaning without surgery.
+If the injury is to the semitendinosus muscle on the inside back of the knee then it is likely this will be treated conservatively, meaning without surgery.
 However, in more severe cases a torn biceps femoris tendon may require an operation to fix it.

-Wear knee support to support to protect the tendon and retain the bodies heat which will aid the healing process.
+Wear knee support to support to protect the tendon and retain the body’s heat which will aid the healing process.
 When returning to running a heat retainer or support can be worn.
-Tendons work better when they are worn but as a precaution applying ice after a training session can help reduce any inflammation.
+Tendons work better when they are warm but as a precaution applying ice after a training session can help reduce any inflammation.

 What can a sports injury specialist or doctor do?

-For very severe tendon strains and complete ruptures the knee may be immobilized in a plaster cast or a surgeon may operate to repair the damaged tendon.
+For very severe tendon strains and complete ruptures, the knee may be immobilized in a plaster cast or a surgeon may operate to repair the damaged tendon.

-A full rehabilitation program consisting of stretching, strengthening exercises should be done to restore the athlete to full fitness.
+A full rehabilitation program consisting of stretching, and strengthening exercises should be done to restore the athlete to full fitness.